solchef/examples/README.md

 ## Purpose of this Repository

-The @trigger.dev/examples repository serves as exploring the capabilities of Trigger.dev through practical examples.
-Each project in this collection demonstrates how to leverage Trigger.dev's features.
+The @trigger.dev/examples repository demonstrates the capabilities and features of Trigger.dev through practical project examples you can fork and use.

+For many more Job examples which are code only, check out our [Jobs Showcase repo](https://github.com/triggerdotdev/jobs-showcase).

 ## Projects in this Repository